juicedata/juicefs-csi-driver/docs/en/administration/going-production.md

 * Dashboard Disable manager function

 The JuiceFS CSI Dashboard defaults to enabling the manager function and uses listAndWatch to cache resources in the cluster.
-If your cluster is very large, you may consider disabling it.
+If your cluster is very large, you may consider disabling it (supported from version 0.26.1).
 After disabling, resources will only be fetched from the cluster when the user accesses the dashboard.
 At the same time, fuzzy search and better pagination features will be lost.

   ```yaml title="values-mycluster.yaml"
   dashboard: